A Woman in Berlin: Characters

 The Major is introduced to the Narrator by the pale blond lieutenant with the lame leg.
 The Major is very pleasant and courteous to the narrator and the Widow and Herr Pauli.
 While he wanted a sexual relationship with the Narrator, he made it a point for her to know that if his presence did not please her he would leave immediately.
-He shares plenty details of his life to the Narrator and has a consensual sexual relationship with her for the last days before the Soviets left.
-He provides the narrator, the Widow, and Herr Pauli with plenty of supplies.
+He shares many details of his life with the Narrator and has a consensual sexual relationship with her for the last days before the Soviets leave.
+He provides the Narrator, the Widow, and Herr Pauli with plenty of supplies.